ihaveamac/screenshot-merge/README.md

 Merged images are in .bmp format until lpp-3ds can save in .png.

 ## How to use
-Run the tool follow the on-screen prompts.
+Run the tool, and follow the on-screen prompts.

 # License
 screenshot-merge is under the MIT license.
 Lua Player Plus is under the GPLv3 license.